"We need to make every single thing accessible to every single person with a disability." Stevie Wonder, 2016 GRAMMY Awards

 A demonstration of Australia’s commitment to accessible technology, the Standard will ensure ICT products and services can be used by everyone, including those with disability or impairment.

-Due to be ratified at the end of 2016, the Standard can be used by the public and private sectors as a framework to determine the technical specifications for the procurement of accessible ICT, such as websites, software, digital devices, documents and support services.
+Endorsed in 2017, the Standard can be used by the public and private sectors as a framework to determine the technical specifications for the procurement of accessible ICT, such as websites, software, digital devices, documents and support services.

 More resources to help you understand and implement accessibility